-SUPPORT WHILE AT HOME Long-term condition status Yes No Not given All Q49.
+SUPPORT WHILE AT HOME Long-term condition status Yes All Q49.
 Care team gave family, or someone close, all the information needed to help care for the patient at home 64% 72% 67% 66% Q50.
 During treatment, the patient definitely got enough care and support at home from community or voluntary services 53% 68% 49% 57%